BrylliDTU/BrylliDTU.github.io/about.markdown

 ---
 layout: default
-title: Project Assignment B | Final Project | Group 36
+title: NFL Fan Starter Guide
 description: Embark on your journey into the exhilarating realm of American football with our comprehensive guide tailored for new fans seeking to navigate the dynamic world of the NFL!
 permalink: /finalproject/
 ---
+# Project Assignment B | Final Project | Group 36

 # Group Information
 * Brynjar Karl Ævarsson - s232736@dtu.dk